-To learn that kindness is a fruit of the Spirit
+To learn why kindness is a fruit of the Spirit

-To identify one way you can show kindness in your daily life, even when it is difficult
+To identify one way you can show Christian kindness in your daily life

-- projector and laptop
+- 1. projector and laptop

 - 2. blank paper for each participant

 - 3. pen for each participant

 O Holy Spirit, grace me with your fruit - love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control.